CSCfi/csc-user-guide/docs/computing/containers/tykky.md

 ## Tykky module

+To access Tykky tools:

-It is usually also good to unload other modules first:
+1) Usually it is best to first unload all other modules:

 ```
 module purge
 ```

-To access Tykky tools, load its module.
+2) Load Tykky module.

 ```bash
 module load tykky
 ```

-## Conda installation
+## Conda based installation

 Make sure that you have read and understood the license terms for miniconda and any used channels before using the command.